iepathos/reqs/README.md

 reqs -h
 ```

-install all of the example projects
+install all of the example projects with system pip and system npm
 ```
 reqs -r -d examples -spip -snpm
 ```